Yolo1105/publication_crawler/README.md

 This sophisticated web scraper is designed to fetch search results from specified websites using a robust proxy rotation mechanism.
 Built using Python, it leverages powerful libraries such as `requests`, `BeautifulSoup`, `concurrent.futures`, and `fake_useragent` to perform efficient and stealthy web scraping.

+## Introduction

+This project is used for crawling papers that acknowledged the use of NYU HPC Greene.
+Specifically, it aims to find publications that include the statement: "This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise."

 ## Features

 - Automatically scrapes and validates proxies from free proxy listing websites.